🏗️ Components#

 Using Local Signals for Private State#

-Local signals are useful for storing state that should not be exposed to the outside world.
-They can be used to manage internal state within a component:
+Local signals are useful for state that should not be exposed outside the component.
+Create them in the factory closure:

 Using Functions for Ad-hoc Derived State#

-Instead of a signal key or a local signal, you can pass a function that derives a value dynamically:
+Instead of a named signal, you can pass a thunk as the watch source to derive a value inline:

 })